-With the list of options provided in Attachment 1 for each control area, the entity has the discretion to use the option that is most appropriate.
-The entity should avoid implementing a security function that jeopardizes reliability by taking actions that would negatively impact the performance or support of the device.
+With the list of options provided in Attachment 1 for each control area, the entity has the discretion to use the option(s) that is most appropriate.
+This includes documenting its approach for how and when the entity manages or reviews the Transient Cyber Asset under its control or under the control of parties other than the Responsible Entity.
+The entity should avoid implementing a security function that jeopardizes reliability by taking actions that would negatively impact the performance or support of the device Transient Cyber Asset, BES Cyber Asset, or Protected Cyber Asset.